snsinfu/bit5/test192-k3s_agent/README.md

 web-795f7f9cdd-hbrg6   1/1     Running   0          4s    10.42.1.4   worker   <none>           <none>
 ```

-Though, svclb-traefik is still running on the master.
+Traefik, on the other hand, is still running on the master.
 I expect service load
 balancer to terminate on the master node because no external traffic should
 hit the master node.
 Maybe old traefik is still running on the master node?

-I restarted the master node and svclb-traefik is still running on the master
+I restarted the master node.
+Traefik seems to be migrated to the worker node
-node.
+but svclb-traefik is still running on the master node.

 ```console
 $ vagrant reload master